 Early Detection and Counseling

-Early on in your pregnancy, you'll be introduced to all of the physician specialists expected to be involved in the care of you and your fetus.
+Early on in your pregnancy, you'll be introduced to all of the physician specialists expected to be involved in the care of you and your unborn child.
 Complete and understandable information is provided regarding your specific diagnosis and the options available to you.
 You will be involved in all decisions regarding your case.

 The Fetal Concerns Center provides support for community physicians in diagnosing and managing patient pregnancies suspected to involve complications.
-Counseling and education are available to help families and physicians make the most informed decisions for their fetus and family — ranging from obstetrical management of the mother and fetus to neonatal and surgical management for the infant.
+Counseling and education are available to help families and physicians make the most informed decisions for their baby and family — ranging from obstetrical management of the mother and baby to neonatal and surgical management for the infant.

 Seamless Care Under One Roof

 It is common for a child with special needs to be born in a hospital without the special expertise needed to care for it.
 In such situations, the mother and the newborn infant are often required to be separated, with the infant being transferred to another hospital

 In the Fetal Concerns Center, patients have access to all the care they need — under one roof.
-From early education on prevention of birth defects, to fetal diagnosis of a birth defect, to provision of prenatal counseling, to obstetrical management and delivery, to optimizing care for both the mother and the fetus, to neonatal management of the infant after birth, to linking families to support services during the child's first year of life — the Fetal Concerns Center offers it all.
+From early education on prevention of birth defects, to fetal diagnosis of a birth defect, to provision of prenatal counseling, to obstetrical management and delivery, to optimizing care for both the mother and the baby, to neonatal management of the infant after birth, to linking families to support services during the child's first year of life — the Fetal Concerns Center offers it all.

-The Fetal Concerns Center of Wisconsin is a cooperative effort between the Froedtert & the Medical College of Wisconsin Birth Center and Children's Hospital of Wisconsin.
-Learn more at chw.org, the Web site for Children's Hospital of Wisconsin.
+The Fetal Concerns Center is a cooperative effort between the Froedtert Hospital Birth Center and Children's Wisconsin.
+Learn more at chw.org, the website for Children's Wisconsin.